swipetech/doc/source/includes/en/_integrations.md

 We use a [cursor](https://slack.engineering/evolving-api-pagination-at-slack-1c1f644f8e12)-based pagination model.
 The following endpoints support it:

-- Look up all Accounts (GET /accounts)
+- Get all Accounts (GET /accounts)
-- Look up all Assets (GET /assets)
+- Get all Assets (GET /assets)
-- Look up all Transfers (GET /transfers)
+- Get all Transfers (GET /transfers)

 To use pagination, there are two optional parameters that are sent via [query parameters](https://branch.io/glossary/query-parameters) on the request URL:

 - `limit`: The limit of items for the response.
 If unused, the default value is 100.
-- `starting_after`: Used for looking up the next items in a new request from a `cursor` value.
+- `starting_after`: Used for querying the next items in a new request from a `cursor` value.

 <aside class="notice">All endpoints that return a list are sorted from latest to oldest.
 The response is always a <a href="#successresponse-lt-t-gt">SuccessResponse</a> containing a <a href="#pagination">Pagination</a>-type field.</aside>